50 PRIVATE COMPANIES

 5. How did you determine the list of the 50 Largest Private Companies?

-The FTSE Women Leaders Review has determined the criteria for the list of the 50 Largest Private Companies to be those companies that have an annual turnover in excess of £1 billion and an employee workforce in excess of 4000 employees.
+The FTSE Women Leaders Review has determined the criteria for the 50 Largest Private Companies to be those companies that have an annual turnover in excess of £1 billion and/or an employee workforce in excess of 4,000 employees.
 In addition, the company needs to be headquartered in the UK, with neither the company, nor the parent organisation listed on any UK or overseas stock exchange.
-The company will also make a significant contribution to UK business and the economy and/or have a significant UK consumer profile.
+The company may also make a significant contribution to UK business and the economy and/or have a significant UK consumer profile.

 6. Why is the criteria for the in-scope private companies different than for companies under the FTSE?

-No, this is an entirely separate, voluntary request made by the independent FTSE Women Leaders Review, supported by the Department of Business and Trade and the Government Equalities Hub.
-Together we request FTSE 350 companies and the 50 Largest Private Companies to submit Leadership Gender Data on the gender representation on the Executive Committee and Direct Reports to the Executive Committee.
+No, this is an entirely separate, voluntary request made by the independent FTSE Women Leaders Review, supported by the Department for Business and Trade, and the Office for Equality and Opportunity.
+Together we request FTSE 350 companies and the 50 Largest Private Companies to submit data on the gender representation on the Board, Executive Committee and Direct Reports to the Executive Committee.

 Analysis of FTSE companies’ gender pay gap reports, shows there is a significant gap in the earnings opportunity of men and women, largely as a result of too few women in higher paid executive or leadership roles and too many women occupying lower paid and lower grade roles.

-No, this is an entirely separate, voluntary request made by the independent FTSE Women Leaders Review, supported by the Department of Business and Trade and the Government Equalities Hub.
-Together we request FTSE 350 companies and the 50 Largest Private Companies to submit Leadership Gender Data on the gender representation on the Executive Committee and Direct Reports to the Executive Committee.
+No, this is an entirely separate, voluntary request made by the independent FTSE Women Leaders Review, supported by the Department for Business and Trade, and the Office for Equality and Opportunity.
+Together we request FTSE 350 companies and the 50 Largest Private Companies to submit data on the gender representation on the Board, Executive Committee and Direct Reports to the Executive Committee.

 In April 2022, the FCA finalised rules requiring listed companies to report information and disclose against targets on the representation of women and ethnic minorities on their boards and executive management, making it easier for investors to see the diversity of their senior leadership teams.
 The rules will apply to listed companies for financial accounting periods starting from 1 April 2022.